Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 - Password protected user accounts
 - Checkout bag for customers (including bag preview)
 - Stripe payments
-- Allow admin to create, edit and delete items
+- Allow admin to create, edit and delete products for sale
+- Allow admin to create and delete blog posts
+- Allow admin to moderate user comments on blog posts

 Content specifications:
-- Data retrieval display (from Popstrgres using Flask)
+- Data retrieval display (from Postrgres using Flask)
 - Custom artwork

 ### **STRUCTURE**

-The website is laid out over 7 pages which can be broken down into 6 seperate areas.
+The website is laid out over many pages which can be broken down into 10 seperate areas.
 These areas are:

 1. Landing Page
-2. Frames Page
+2. Frames Page (Overview and Individual Frames)
-3. Prints Page
+3. Prints Page (Overview and Individual Prints)
-4. Blog Page
+4. Blog Page (Overview and Individual Posts)
 5. Registration Page ( for new users)
-6. Login/Logout Pages (for existing users to login in using a username and password)
+6. Sign In/Sign Out Pages (for existing users to login in using a username and password)
+7. Profile Page
+8. Bag Page
+9. Checkout Page
+10. Checkout Success Page

 #### **Database**